akey3/Expanding-Cards/README.md

 # Expanding-Cards
-Simple widget of expanding images using JavaScript, HTML, and CSS. https://akey3.github.io/Expanding-Cards/
+Simple widget of images that expand when clicked using JavaScript, HTML, and CSS. https://akey3.github.io/Expanding-Cards/